Most Common Private Jet Charter Costs: A Breakdown

 Heavy Jets

-The Gulfstream G650 is a heavy ultra long range jet
+Gulfstream G650 ER long range jet charter

 Airliners

-Airliner class jets are configured in various ways based on owner preference.
+Airliner-class jets are configured in various ways based on owner preference.
 While some have seats for 30, others include conference rooms, bedroom cabins, enclosed galleys, or other private spaces, and flight attendants to meet every need.
 You may fly the college team for game day on a Saab or Dornier, or transport business executives, clients, or the family on a Boeing or Airbus.

 VIP Airliners